-Fernanda Villa was born in 1877 as the daughter of Pedro Villa and Juana Abalos.
+When Fernanda Villa was born in 1877, her father, Pedro Villa, was 41 and her mother, Juana Abalos, was 36.
 She married Leonides Llanos Moreno on 17 January 1894, in Coquimatlán, Colima, Mexico.
 They were the parents of at least 3 daughters.

-1 Asturian-Leonese and Spanish: habitational name from any of the places (mainly in Asturies) called Villa, from villa ‘(outlying) farmstead’, ‘(dependent) settlement’, or from any of the numerous places named with this word as the first element.2 Italian: topographic name for someone who lived in a village as opposed to an isolated farmhouse, or in a town as opposed to the countryside, from Latin villa ‘country house’, ‘estate’, later used to denote of a group of houses forming a settlement, and in some dialects to denote the most important area or center of a settlement or a habitational name from any of various places named with this word.
+Italian: topographic name for someone who lived in a village as opposed to an isolated farmhouse, or in a town as opposed to the countryside, from Latin villa ‘country house, estate’, a term later used to denote a group of houses forming a settlement and in some dialects to denote the most important area or center of a settlement.
+This may also be a habitational name from any of various places called with villa.
+Compare Davilla .